 She and her husband Kwesi, have been married for 32 years.
 They are parents to three young adults who are engaged in professional careers.

 Dorian J. Owens

 A graduate of the University of Georgia in Athens, Dorian is a designer at heart.
 He is the one responsible for the creation of this website, along with its maintenance.
-For the past 13+ years, he has been utilizing the skills of User Experience Design, Website Design, Graphic Design, Photography and Landscape Architecture to produce creative, yet functional solutions for clients in the southeast United States.
-He also has worked with Dr. Hanson on several Landscape Architecture projects, learning about the craft.
+For the past few years, he has been using his skills in Landscape Design to produce visualizations for clients in the southeast United States.

 "ALL our history, whether good or bad, is a part of American History, and all of it needs to be exposed so that we as a people can grow, and Live as The Lord would have us to live.
 Besides, you can't go forward unless you first KNOW who you are and where you came from." ~DJO